apache088/ntu-sctp-dsai1f-project-team6/dagster_citibike/README.md

     - `dagster dev`
   - Open http://localhost:3000 on a browser for Dagster UI.
 - On Dagster UI:
+  - You can choose to materialize via jobs or individual assets.
+  - It is recommended to materialize via jobs, which provide asset dependency checks to ensure proper materialization.
+  - In the case of materilizing via individual assets:
-  - First materialize the `citibike_meltano` asset
+    - Only the `citibike_ingestion_duckdb_bigquery` asset can be materialized on its own.
-    - This must complete before dbt transformation can be done.
-  - Materialize the `default` asset group for dbt transformation.
+    - If both the `citibike_ingestion_duckdb_bigquery` asset and the `default` asset group (for dbt transformation) are selected to be materialized in the same run:
+      - There is no guarantee that the ingestion will complete before the dbt data transformations are done.
+      - Use the `citibike_elt` job instead for a full, ordered ELT process.

 ## Assets
-- There are 2 assets in project.
+- There are 3 assets in project.
-- Each is meant to drive their respective ELT stages using their respective ELT projects with minimal configuration.
+- Each (except citibike_mock_ingestion) is meant to drive their respective ELT stages using their respective ELT projects with minimal configuration.
 - The reason for this design is to maintain separation of logic between ELT steps and the automation (Dagster).
 - This allows the intended operators of ELT projects (e.g. data scientists) and Dagster (data engineers) to work independently without interfering with each other.